Zoom is widely used by people globally for virtual meetings and other videoconferencing needs.

 Knowing how to work around these layouts is beneficial in ensuring you have an enhanced Zoom experience and can quickly change the layout.

-The default mode is the full screen when you open Zoom and join a meeting.
+The default mode is the entire screen when you open Zoom and join a meeting.
 This mode lets Zoom cover all the window space on your device.
 However, you can activate the floating thumbnail window to minimize your Zoom window.
 While in this minimized layout, you can click the arrow inside a square at the top of the minimized window, and you will return to the full-screen Zoom layout.

 We will discuss the different Zoom layouts and how you can access them.
 Still, we will discuss the minimized Zoom layout and the steps to use when you want to make it bigger.
 Let’s get started!